-2 bar across the bottom hole assembly (BHA) when it moves as a sine of period 3s and amplitude 40cm.
-The disturbance has been selected to achieve a velocity of the BHA comparable to that experienced in practice, while keeping within pressure margins of the lab.
-The length of the well and the period of the disturbance have been selected in order to achieve a time of travel for pressure waves through the well that is significant relative to the time period of the disturbance.
+The BHA diameter governs the pressure drop over the BHA as it moves.
+It has been selected so that the BHA can be driven at velocities comparable to those experienced in practice, while keeping within pressure margins of the lab (0-10 bar).
+As mentioned, the length of the well (900m) and the minimum period of the disturbance (3s) have been selected in order to achieve a time of travel for pressure waves through the well that is significant relative to the time period of the disturbance.
 This delay is what makes the control problem challenging.
+The amplitude of the BHA movement is selected to give as large pressure oscillations as possible without violating the pressure margins of the lab.
+This worst case amplitude was found to be 39cm, 25cm and 13cm for 10s, 5s and 3s disturbance period, respectively.

-Table 1.
-Scaling of the Lab
+TABLE I Scaling of the Lab